 At Maria Vargas' funeral, several people recall who she was and the impact she had on them.
 Harry Dawes was a not very successful writer/director when he and movie producer Kirk Edwards ...
 See full summary »

-A quartet of international crooks -- Peterson, O'Hara, Ross and Ravello -- is stranded in Italy while their steamer is being repaired.
-With them are the Dannreuthers.
-The six are headed for Africa, presumably to sell vacuum cleaners but actually to buy land supposedly loaded with uranium.
+A quartet of international crooks (Peterson, O'Hara, Ross and Ravello) are stranded in Italy whilst their steamer is being repaired.
+With them are the an English couple, the Dannreuthers.
+The 6 are headed for Africa, presumably to sell vacuum cleaners but all is not as it seems.
 They are joined by others who apparently have similar designs.Written by

 Ed Stephan <email@example.com>

 56 of 68 people found this review helpful.